Ringo Starr: Early life

 Starkey attended St Silas, a Church of England primary school near his house where his classmates nicknamed him "Lazarus", and later Dingle Vale Secondary modern school, where he showed an aptitude for art and drama, as well as practical subjects including mechanics.
 As a result of the prolonged hospitalisations, he fell behind his peers scholastically and was ineligible for the 11-plus qualifying examination required for attendance at a grammar school.
+After the extended hospital stay following Starkey's recovery from tuberculosis, he did not return to school, preferring instead to stay at home and listen to music while playing along by beating biscuit tins with sticks.
 On 17 April 1954, Starkey's mother married Harry Graves at the register office on Mount Pleasant, Liverpool.
 He was an ex-Londoner who had moved to Liverpool following the failure of his first marriage.
 Graves, an impassioned fan of big band music and their vocalists, introduced Starkey to recordings by Dinah Shore, Sarah Vaughan and Billy Daniels.
 Graves stated that he and "Ritchie" never had an unpleasant exchange between them; Starkey later commented: "He was great ...
 I learned gentleness from Harry."
-After the extended hospital stay following Starkey's recovery from tuberculosis, he did not return to school, preferring instead to stay at home and listen to music while playing along by beating biscuit tins with sticks.

 Beatles biographer Bob Spitz described Starkey's upbringing as "a Dickensian chronicle of misfortune".
 Houses in the area were "poorly ventilated, postage-stamp-sized ... patched together by crumbling plaster walls, with a rear door that opened onto an outhouse."
 Crawford commented: "Like all of the families who lived in the Dingle, he was part of an ongoing struggle to survive."
 The children who lived there spent much of their time at Prince's Park, escaping the soot-filled air of their coal-fuelled neighbourhood.
 Adding to their difficult circumstances, violent crime was an almost constant concern for people living in one of the oldest and poorest inner-city districts in Liverpool.
 Starkey later commented: "You kept your head down, your eyes open, and you didn't get in anybody's way."